 Yes!
 We will host a retreat-style training in the Spring to train all new members on the curriculum.

 While facilitation experience and/or previous knowledge about sexual, relationship, and gender-based violence are beneficial, there are no prerequisites for joining SAPE.
 We will consider all applicants and offer training and support to build the necessary knowledge base and skill set to do this work effectively.

 Safety & Care

 Safety and self-care are major aspects of this program.
 Because this is a difficult topic to work on, we will help support you to care of yourself.
 Trainings, debriefing sessions, opportunities for professional development, and individual meetings are designed to provide support for all peer educators.

 How do I join?

-SAPE will be looking for a diverse group of people to become peer educators this fall.
+SAPE is looking for a diverse group of people to become peer educators this fall.
 Recruitment will begin at Fall Activities Fair on September 5th, 2019, from 5-8pm, and will extend through October.
 To apply and join, we will ask folks to complete a short application, attend subsequent interviews, and attend the required Spring training sessions (dates TBD).

 Please contact [email protected] with any questions!